 How will the consultants' strikes affect my cancer treatment?

-The British Medical Association (BMA) have announced that there are strikes planned for consultants on 19-20 September and 2-5 October 2023.
+The British Medical Association (BMA) announced strikes for consultants in October 2023.

 What is the BMA?